Joveful/kubernetes-ex/log_output/README.md

 # Log output

 Log output consists of two applications: log output and ping-pong.
+The contents of log output are accessible from the `/status` endpoint and ping-pong is accessible through the `/pingpong` endpoint.

 ## deployment